kezori/data-structure-snippets/README.md

 ### What is this?

-This is a collection of snippets for creating data structures and sort alogorithms in C++, C, C#, Java, Python, and JavaScript.
+This is a collection of snippets for creating data structures and sort alogorithms in C++ (C, C#, Java, Python, and JavaScript in the future).
 The snippets are designed to be used with [VSCode](https://code.visualstudio.com/)

 ### Table of Singly linked list Snippets